Losartan: NHS information and prescribing guide

 What is losartan and what is it used for?

-Losartan is an angiotensin II receptor blocker (ARB) available in tablet form as losartan potassium.
-It is one of the most commonly prescribed ARBs on the NHS.
+Losartan is a tablet.
+It is an angiotensin II receptor blocker (ARB).
+Losartan potassium is one of the most common ARBs prescribed on the NHS.

-- Hypertension (high blood pressure): NICE (NG136) recommends an ARB as first-line treatment for patients under 55 years of age, or as an alternative to an ACE inhibitor at any age
+- High blood pressure (hypertension): NICE (NG136) suggests an ARB as a first choice for patients under 55.
+It is also an option instead of an ACE inhibitor at any age.

-- Chronic heart failure: when ACE inhibitors are not tolerated
+- Chronic heart failure: This is when ACE inhibitors are not suitable.

-- Diabetic nephropathy: to slow the progression of kidney disease in patients with type 2 diabetes and proteinuria
+- Diabetic kidney disease: It helps slow kidney disease in patients with type 2 diabetes and proteinuria.

-- Stroke prevention: in hypertensive patients with left ventricular hypertrophy
+- Stroke prevention: This is for patients with high blood pressure and left ventricular hypertrophy.

-Losartan works by blocking the angiotensin II type 1 (AT1) receptor, which prevents angiotensin II from constricting blood vessels and promoting sodium and water retention.
+Losartan works by blocking the angiotensin II type 1 (AT1) receptor.
+This stops angiotensin II from narrowing blood vessels.
+It also prevents the body from holding onto too much sodium and water.

-The result is lower blood pressure, reduced strain on the heart and protection of the kidneys.
+This leads to lower blood pressure.
+It also reduces strain on the heart and protects the kidneys.

 Dosage and how to take losartan

-- Hypertension: initially 50 mg once daily, increased if necessary to 100 mg once daily.
-Patients over 75 years or those with hepatic impairment may start at 25 mg daily
+- High blood pressure: Start with 50 mg once daily.
+Increase to 100 mg once daily if needed.
+Patients over 75 or with liver problems may start at 25 mg daily.

-- Heart failure: initially 12.5 mg once daily, titrated at weekly intervals to a target dose of 150 mg once daily as tolerated
+- Heart failure: Start with 12.5 mg once daily.
+Increase the dose each week.
+Aim for a target dose of 150 mg once daily, if you can tolerate it.

-- Diabetic nephropathy: initially 50 mg once daily, increased to 100 mg once daily based on blood pressure response
+- Diabetic kidney disease: Start with 50 mg once daily.
+Increase to 100 mg once daily based on your blood pressure response.

-- Stroke prevention: 50 mg once daily, usually combined with a low-dose thiazide diuretic, with the dose increased to 100 mg once daily if needed
+- Stroke prevention: Take 50 mg once daily.
+This is usually with a low-dose thiazide diuretic.
+Increase to 100 mg once daily if needed.

-- If you miss a dose, take it when you remember unless it is almost time for the next dose.
-Do not double up.
+- If you miss a dose, take it when you remember.
+Do not take it if it is almost time for your next dose.
+Do not take a double dose.

 Side effects overview

-Losartan is generally well tolerated.
-The most common side effects are mild and often resolve with continued treatment.
+Losartan is usually well tolerated.
+Most common side effects are mild.
+They often go away as you continue treatment.

-- Dizziness, especially after the first dose or dose increases
+- Dizziness, especially after the first dose or when the dose increases.

-- High potassium (hyperkalaemia), detected on blood tests
+- High potassium (hyperkalaemia), found on blood tests.

-For a detailed discussion of each side effect, including management strategies, see our losartan side effects page.
+For more details on side effects, see our losartan side effects page.

 Drug interactions

-Losartan interacts with several commonly used medicines.
-Always inform your doctor or pharmacist about all the medicines you are taking.
+Losartan can interact with some common medicines.
+Always tell your doctor or pharmacist about all your medicines.

-- Potassium-sparing diuretics (spironolactone, amiloride): increased risk of high potassium; close monitoring is needed if this combination is essential
+- Potassium-sparing diuretics (spironolactone, amiloride): These increase the risk of high potassium.
+Close monitoring is needed if you must take both.

-- NSAIDs (ibuprofen, naproxen, diclofenac): can reduce the blood-pressure-lowering effect and increase the risk of kidney damage; use the lowest dose for the shortest time
+- NSAIDs (ibuprofen, naproxen, diclofenac): These can make losartan less effective at lowering blood pressure.
+They also increase the risk of kidney damage.
+Use the lowest dose for the shortest time.

-- Potassium supplements and salt substitutes: increased risk of hyperkalaemia
+- Potassium supplements and salt substitutes: These increase the risk of high potassium.

-- Trimethoprim: can raise potassium levels when combined with losartan
+- Trimethoprim: This can raise potassium levels when taken with losartan.

-The BNF provides a full list of interactions.
-Your pharmacist will check for interactions each time a new medicine is dispensed.
+The BNF has a full list of interactions.
+Your pharmacist will check for interactions each time you get a new medicine.

 Monitoring and follow-up

-Regular monitoring is an essential part of safe treatment with losartan.
-NICE and the BNF recommend the following schedule.
+Regular checks are vital for safe losartan treatment.
+NICE and the BNF suggest the following schedule.

 Before starting losartan:

-- Renal function (eGFR) and electrolytes, including potassium
+- Check kidney function (eGFR) and electrolytes, including potassium.

 After starting or changing the dose:

-- Blood pressure check within 2 to 4 weeks
+- Check blood pressure within 2 to 4 weeks.

-- Renal function and potassium at 1 to 2 weeks
+- Check kidney function and potassium at 1 to 2 weeks.

-- Further checks at 4 to 6 weeks if stable
+- Do further checks at 4 to 6 weeks if your condition is stable.

 Long-term monitoring:

-- Blood pressure at least annually (more often if not at target)
+- Check blood pressure at least once a year.
+Check more often if it is not at target.

-- Renal function and potassium at least annually
+- Check kidney function and potassium at least once a year.

-- More frequent monitoring if you have chronic kidney disease, heart failure, diabetes or are taking other medicines that affect potassium
+- Monitor more often if you have chronic kidney disease, heart failure, diabetes, or take other medicines that affect potassium.

-- A significant rise in creatinine (more than 30% above baseline) may require a dose reduction or stopping the medicine
+- A large rise in creatinine (over 30% above your usual level) may mean you need a lower dose or to stop the medicine.

-- A sustained blood pressure below 90/60 mmHg with symptoms may indicate the dose is too high
+- Blood pressure staying below 90/60 mmHg with symptoms may mean the dose is too high.

-Your GP practice will usually arrange these tests as part of routine chronic disease management.
-If you have not had blood tests checked recently, ask at your next appointment.
+Your GP practice will usually arrange these tests.
+They are part of routine management for long-term conditions.
+If you have not had recent blood tests, ask at your next appointment.

 NHS availability and prescribing

-Losartan is widely available as a generic medicine on the NHS and is one of the most cost-effective ARBs.
+Losartan is a generic medicine.
+It is widely available on the NHS.
+It is one of the most cost-effective ARBs.

-- Also available as a combination tablet with hydrochlorothiazide (a diuretic)
+- It is also available as a tablet combined with hydrochlorothiazide (a diuretic).

-- Generic losartan potassium costs the NHS approximately 2 to 4 pence per tablet
+- Generic losartan potassium costs the NHS about 2 to 4 pence per tablet.

-- It is included on local formularies across England, Scotland, Wales and Northern Ireland
+- It is on local formularies across England, Scotland, Wales, and Northern Ireland.

-NICE (NG136) recommends an ARB as an alternative to an ACE inhibitor when cough or other intolerance occurs.
+NICE (NG136) recommends an ARB as an alternative to an ACE inhibitor.
+This is for when a cough or other side effects occur.

-In practice, losartan and candesartan are the most commonly prescribed ARBs in UK primary care.
+Losartan and candesartan are the most common ARBs prescribed in UK primary care.

 Repeat prescriptions:

-If you have any questions about your losartan prescription, your community pharmacist is always available to help.
+If you have questions about your losartan prescription, your community pharmacist can always help.

 FAQ